 9. USA

-Although not thought of as a traditional scuba destination, the United States touches three oceans, two seas and the Gulf of Mexico.
+Although not thought of as a traditional scuba destination, the United States touches three oceans, two seas, and the Gulf of Mexico.
 This wide geographical area ensures excellent diving with sharks.
 In fact, the Farallon Islands off the west coast are consistently ranked as one of the best shark diving locations in the world.
 For divers who find themselves on the other side of the country, both Rhode Island and North Carolina on the East Coast offer up fantastic shark diving.

 California and the Farallon Islands